musicalglass/KAOS/README.md

 This is the sacred origin myth:

-At the dawn of time, the nascent universe processed a factoid incorrectly — not an error, merely a misunderstanding.
+In the development stage of the dawn of time, the nascent universe processed a factoid incorrectly — not an error, merely a misunderstanding.

 - A subroutine unrolled prematurely.